snotbane/penny/wiki/variable.md

 - `float` — numeric id with a `.`
 - `color` — hex id beginning with `#`, e.g. `#ff4128`
 - `string` — string id with quotes, e.g. `"chapter"`
-- `link` — string id beginning with `$`, e.g. `$setting`.
-Retrieves a value from host settings.
-Usually a key to a PackedScene in the settings dictionary
 - `object` — string id with no quotes, e.g. `Rubin`.
 Contains any other variable type.

 ## Arrays